Particles and Waves Lab banner

 Cloud Microphysics

-Droplet collisions, ice crystal dynamics, charge transfer and precipitation initiation in warm and mixed-phase clouds.
+Droplet collisions, ice-crystal dynamics, charge transfer and precipitation initiation in warm and mixed-phase clouds.

 Particle-laden Flows